 You can learn more about how to catch Giant Trevally by watching my Fly Fishing For GT’s video on Youtube.
 This video shows how to cast, hook and land these amazing fish.

-If you have ever wanted to catch GT’S on the fly, we host group trips every year.
-To learn more, contact our team; they will help you find the perfect fishing destination for you.
+If you have ever wanted to catch GT’s on the fly, we host group trips every year.
+To learn more, you can contact me anytime in the office by calling 01603 407596 or by emailing firstname.lastname@example.org.